kevin-kretz/Zoo-Project/README.md

-pt# Southern New Hampshire University IT 145 - Final Project
+# Southern New Hampshire University IT 145 - Final Project
 <p>In this project, I choose the first option of making a Zoo Authentication System.
-Please see <a href="/it_145_final_porject.pdf">Project Guidelines</a> for the full instructions and Rubric.</p>
+Please see <a href="/instructions.pdf">Project Guidelines</a> for the full instructions and Rubric.</p>

 ## Process Documentation
 ### Problem Statement / Scenario: